If you could choose ONE WORD to guide you into the year ahead, what would it be?

 After listening to Oprah’s Super Soul podcast on my morning walk, I wrestled with “abundant,” “inspired,” and “intentional”—all of which have elements that resonate with how I feel and who I want to be.

 Ultimately though I’ve chosen “RADIANT” after hearing various messages proposing that what we attract to our lives is a result of that which we radiate.

-What do you most seek to bring into your life in 2018?
+What do you most seek to bring into your life this year?

 Can you begin to imagine a world in which you’ve already achieved that goal?
 What does it feel like?
 How does it change the way you see yourself?
 How do you imagine it will change the way others see you?